PriyankaHotchandani/RDBMS-IA2-Twitter-Sentiment-Analysis/README.md

 That's why sentiment analysis, a tool that automatically monitors emotions in conversations on social media platforms, has become a key instrument in social media marketing strategies.

 In this repository, Word2Vec word embedding model has been implemented.
+To execute, run the Jupyter Notebook and import the dataset.

 Link to Dataset: https://www.kaggle.com/kazanova/sentiment140

+# Details